 Rich gifts wax poor when givers prove unkind.

-Bears are capable of withstanding a substantial amount of physical pain, and will willingly bear the burden of suffering for others if need be.
-This willingness to suffer extends to emotional pain as well, which can cause a problem when they’re involved in, what could be described as, an unhealthy relationship.
-Whether it’s a romantic pairing, a platonic friendship, or a professional partnership, Bears will give of themselves completely.
-Akin to their SJ siblings, Bears entrust their faith in established value systems.
-Though unlike the duty-bound Stags and Beavers, Bears will go against their system of beliefs if it means helping those closest to them.
-In conflicts between their child and their child’s teacher, Bears are the most likely type to side with the child, despite any misgivings—not to mention overwhelming evidence of wrongdoing—they might have about their child’s behavior.
-As lovers, Bears will frequently defer to their partner, relinquishing much of their power in the relationship.
+As lovers, a Bear might find themselves constantly deferring to their partner, relinquishing much of their power in the relationship.
 Their partner’s choices become their choices.
 Their partner’s likes and dislikes become their likes and dislikes.
 Inevitably, Bears begin to lose aspects of their identity entirely.
-The same resolve that is so vital when defending their loved ones, serves them poorly when in conflict with those same loved ones.
-And the fearful vigilance that makes them such a great protector of people, can twist and contort itself into paranoia and insecurity; the need for companionship is so strong for Bears that they cannot bear the thought of being left alone, even when the relationship might be deleterious to their physical and emotional well being.
-On a positive note, mature Bears find the courage and strength to disentangle themselves, drawing on the powerful support of their friends and family—a fitting reciprocation of the Bears’ loyalty and dedication.
+The same resolve that is so essential when defending loved ones, serves them poorly when in conflict with those same loved ones.
+And the vigilance that makes Bears such staunch protectors can twist and contort itself into paranoia and insecurity; the need for companionship being so strong, they refuse to entertain the thought of being left alone, even when the relationship is deleterious to their physical and emotional well-being.
+On a positive note, mature Bears find the courage and strength to disentangle themselves, drawing on the powerful support of family and friends—a fitting reciprocation of a Bear’s loyalty and dedication.